 Created in 2009 by Envirolution, Project Recharge bridges the gap between school districts, utility companies, government agencies and community organizations.
 In 2014 Envirolution partnered with the University of Nevada Reno and Washoe County School District and thanks to Grant DRL-1433597 from the National Science Foundation, Project ReCharge is investing $1.2 million over three years in energy efficiency education in Northern Nevada.

 Now in its third year, Project ReCharge has provided 47 teachers with over 2,312 hours of professional development, giving them over $55,000 in classroom resources which has allowed them to engage over 4,500 students in 10 schools in Northern Nevada.
 Together with facility staff ,energy experts and the Envirolution team, dozens of student proposals have been developed and to date 3 have been implemented.
-Together these efficiency proposals are reducing the school’s carbon footprint by 352,000 lbs of CO2, cutting energy use by 418 megawatt hours each year, resulting in an annual saving of approximately $44,000.
+The Washoe County School District financed the upgrades recommended in the 3 efficiency proposals and together they are reducing the school’s carbon footprint by 352,000 lbs of CO2, cutting energy use by 418 megawatt hours each year, resulting in an annual saving of approximately $44,000.

 Teachers interested in signing up for the Project ReCharge program and participating in our summer Professional Development, July 24-28th, should contact firstname.lastname@example.org.

 - Envirolution (501(c)(3)) focuses on green and sustainable economic development through innovative education.
 Envirolution is responsible for developing curriculum content, managing involvement of energy-monitoring technology, and providing classroom assistance to teachers.